-In 2018, Kansas passed legislation to restrict some domestic abusers from legally acquiring and possessing guns.1 However, Kansas law still does not:
+In 2018, Kansas passed legislation to restrict some people who have been convicted of domestic violence misdemeanors or who are subject to domestic violence protection orders from legally acquiring and possessing guns.1 However, Kansas law still does not:

-- Require the surrender of firearms or ammunition by domestic abusers who have become prohibited from possessing firearms or ammunition; or
+- Require the surrender of firearms or ammunition by people who have become prohibited from possessing them under state or federal law due to domestic violence; or

-- Explicitly authorize or require the removal of firearms or ammunition from abusers at the scene of a domestic violence incident.
+- Explicitly authorize or require the removal of firearms or ammunition from the scene of a domestic violence incident.

 Domestic Violence Misdemeanors